netdata/netdata/python.d/README.md

+# Disclaimer

+Currently every plugin must be written in python3
-Every plugin supports changing its data collection frequency by setting `update_every` variable in its configuration file.
+Also plugins support changing their data collection frequency by setting `update_every` variable in their configuration file.

 The following python.d plugins are supported: